 where $\lambda_n$ are the co-variance matrix eigenvalues.
 If all the variance is in one dimension, say $\lambda_n = \delta_{n1}$, then $\mathcal{R} = 1$; if the variance is evenly distributed across all dimensions, so $\lambda_n = \lambda_1$, then $\mathcal{R} = N$.
 Typically, $1 < \mathcal{R} < N$, and $\mathcal{R}$ corresponds to the number of dimensions needed to explain most of the variance~\cite{Gao214262}.
 The normalized participation ratio $r = \mathcal{R} / N$.

-Figure~\ref{fig:PR} plots the joint probability densities $\rho(A,r)$ for multiple realizations of the Fig.~\ref{fig:Metalearning2} Learned Diversity Neural Network and homogeneous competitors.
+Figure~\ref{fig:PR} plots the joint probability densities $\rho(A,r)$ for multiple realizations of the Fig.~\ref{fig:Metalearning2} MNIST-1D learned diversity neural network and homogeneous competitors.
 The mix of two neurons types has the best mean accuracy $A$ and normalized participation ratio $r$, suggesting that more of its neurons are participating when the mix achieves the best MNIST-1D classification.
 In contrast, homogeneous networks of neurons with popular activation functions have lower accuracy and participation ratios reflecting their poorer effectiveness.

 To understand the impact of learned diversity on the geometric nature of loss-function minima, we compute the spectrum of the Hessian matrix $\mathbf{H}=\nabla^{2}\mathcal{L}$, which captures the curvature of the loss function.
-Since, $\mathbf{H}$ is a symmetric matrix, all its eigenvalues are real.
+Since $\mathbf{H}$ is a symmetric matrix, all its eigenvalues are real.
 A purely convex loss function would have a positive semi-definite Hessian everywhere.
-However, in practice, the loss function is almost always non-convex (with multiple spurious minima) due to the presence of permutation symmetries of the hidden neurons~\cite{perm_symmetries}.
+However, in practice, the loss function is almost always non-convex (with multiple local minima) due to the presence of hidden neuron permutation symmetries~\cite{perm_symmetries}.
 Therefore, understanding how diversity helps training find deeper minima is crucial.

 Previous work suggests that flatter minima generalizes better to the unseen data~\cite{ghorbani2019,sankar2020}.
-For the Fig.~\ref{fig:div_schematic} neural network meta-learning two neuronal activation functions, we find that once training has converged, the resulting minima from diverse neurons is flatter than from homogeneous ones, as measured by both the trace $\Tr\mathbf{H}$ of the Hessian and the fraction $f$ of its eigenvalues near zero: $\Tr \mathbf{H}_1 > \Tr \mathbf{H}_2 > \Tr \mathbf{H}_{12}$ and $f_1 < f_2 < f_{12}$.
+For the Fig.~\ref{fig:Metalearning2} neural network meta-learning two neuronal activation functions, we find that once training has converged, the resulting minima from diverse neurons is flatter than from homogeneous ones, as measured by both the trace $\Tr\mathbf{H}$ of the Hessian and the fraction $f$ of its eigenvalues near zero: $\Tr \mathbf{H}_1 > \Tr \mathbf{H}_2 > \Tr \mathbf{H}_{12}$ and $f_1 < f_2 < f_{12}$.
 If steep minima are harder for gradient descent to locate, then the flatter minima engineered and discovered by learned diversity neural networks imply enhanced optimization.

 Stochastic processes can provide additional insights.
 Optimizing a neural network by randomly shuffling training data is like a noisy descent to a minimum in a potential landscape, as in Fig.~\ref{fig:SGD2}.
 The landscape is the network's cost or loss as a function of its weights and biases, and its shape depends on the neuron activation functions.
 The effective dynamics is that of an overdamped particle buffeted by noise sliding on a complicated potential with many local minima.
 The Langevin equation